philipeleandro/cloudwalk_antifraud_test/docs/APIDOC.md

 But if you curious and want some spoiler, here it is:

 ### POST /users/tokens/sign_in
-Use this endpoint to generate authorization to you use other endpoints
+Use this endpoint to generate token authorization to you use other endpoints

 Request body
 ```